 - Logic in grades 7-8

-- A Biblical worldview
+- A biblical worldview integrated throughout the curriculum

 Students will learn Spanish in grades K-4, Latin in grades 5-6, and high school Spanish 1 in grades 7-8.
 Successful language learning happens when students have meaningful communicative context such as games, songs, rhymes, experiences with sports, arts, crafts, etc. Since children learn a foreign language best when their native language is not used for instruction, teaching will incorporate visuals, props, hands-on activities and body language.